Aniketh999/Face-mask-detection/README.md

 Install the required libraries: pip install -r requirements.txt
 ##
-Run the maskDetection.ipynb file to train the model and test its performance.
+Run the maskDetection.ipynb file to train the model and test its performance
 ##
 Model Training Data
 The training data for this model can be found in the following link: